jeremyikwuje/simple-paystack-wallet/readme.md

 define( 'DB_PASSWORD', '*****' );
 ```

-You then paste your SECRET KEY which can be found on your Paystack dashboard.
+Then paste your SECRET KEY which is available on your Paystack dashboard.

 ```
 /** Paystack Secret */
 define( 'PAYSTACK_SECRET', 'Paste Your Paystack Secret Key' );
 ```

 When a transaction is successful, Paystack redirect the user back to the wallet.
-So you need to set the base URL.
-So Paystack don't take the user to a wrong callback address.
+You will need to set the base URL, so Paystack don't take the user to a wrong callback address.

 ```
 /** The Wallet BASE URL */